fieserWolF/mousetrap/README.md

 You can play forwards and backwards at different speeds, or you can preview your movements step-by-step.
 When satisfied with your movements you may add markers at certain positions in the timeline.
 These markers can be used later on in your code then.
+Also, you can add animation steps to your object while playing the pre-recorded x-y positions.